 Greg Moore Wins Deadly U.S. 500

 Both said track security and medical personnel were on the scene almost immediately.
-They quickly cleared the grandstand where the tire hit.
+They quickly cleared the grandstand.

 ``People came here to watch us race and put on a good show, which we did today,″ Moore said. ``But that tragedy definitely puts a damper on it.″

-``The wall is 4 feet above the track surface and there’s 11 feet of fence and cable,″ explained Greg Penske, president of Penske Motorsports Inc., which owns the track. ``So there’s 15 feet from the track surface to the top of the fence.
+``The wall is four feet above the track surface and there’s 11 feet of fence and cable,″ said Greg Penske, president of Penske Motorsports Inc., which owns the track. ``So there’s 15 feet from the track surface to the top of the fence.
 One of the victims was in row eight and another was in approximately row 10.″

 Speedway president Gene Haskett added, ``To say how high a fence would have to be to keep debris from going over would be impossible because it’s impossible to say how high something would bounce or fly over.″

-These are the first spectator fatalities at the track since 1969, when one fan was killed during a Trans-Am race on the road course, and the first ever on the Michigan oval.
+It was the first spectator deaths at the track since 1969, when one fan was killed during a Trans-Am race on the road course, and the first ever on the oval.

-They also were the first fatalities at a Championship Auto Racing Teams event _ or any other major oval track race in the United States _ since the 1987 Indy 500, when a tire came off a car and was struck by Roberto Guerrero’s car, sending it into the top row of the grandstand and killing a fan.
+They were also the first fatalities at a Championship Auto Racing Teams event _ or any other major oval track race _ since the 1987 Indianapolis 500, when a tire came off a car and was struck by Roberto Guerrero’s car, sending it into the top row of the grandstand and killing a fan.

-In the late going, it appeared either Vasser or Zanardi, the Target-Chip Ganassi Racing teammates who had combined to win six consecutive races, including the last four in a row by Zanardi, were going to win the wild 500-mile event.
+As the race was nearing the finish, it appeared either Vasser or Zanardi, the Target-Chip Ganassi Racing teammates who had combined to win six consecutive races, including the last four in a row by Zanardi, were going to win the wild 500-mile event.

-The last of seven caution flags came out on lap 241 when Gil de Ferran, who was running second at the time, blew his engine.
+The last of seven caution flags was waved on lap 241 when Gil de Ferran, who was running second at the time, blew his engine.
 That left Vasser in the lead, Zanardi second and Moore fourth, just behind former Michigan winner Scott Pruett.